 All our policy documents stem from the European Schools principles.
-This policy document relates to the development of at least three of the eight key competences for lifelong learning, which are at the core of all European Schools syllabuses. (#5 Personal, Social and Learning, #6 Civic, #8 Cultural Awareness and expression)
+This policy document relates to the development of at least three of the eight key competences for lifelong learning, which are at the core of all European Schools syllabuses.

-It is also in close relationship with the School's Multiannual plan and it should be read in conjunction with other school documents relating to Child Protection, Equality, Internet Safety, Health and Safety, ICT policy and charters, Code of Behaviour, Data Protection...
+It is also in closely connected with the School's Multiannual Plan and it should be read in conjunction with other school policies: Good Behaviour Policy, Child Protection Policy, Mental Health Policy, Health, Safe and Security Policy, Diversity Charter, ICT Policy, TEAMS Charter.